powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 * `trellouser`
 * `workspace`

-_(We give a brief overview of the app domain later in this README.)_
+_(We give a brief overview of the app domain model later in this README.)_

 - [ ] Open the `tables.pgsql` file, and copy the contents.
 - [ ] Paste this into the *Supabase SQL Editor*
-- [ ] Run the SQL statements in the editor.
+- [ ] Run the SQL statements in the SQL Editor.
 (If you get a warning about a "potentially destructive operation", that's a false positive that you can safely ignore.)

 ### Create the Postgres Publication